kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## If A is success in life, then A equals x plus y plus z.
-Work is x; y is play; and z is keeping your mouth shut. - Albert Einstein
+    ## If I know what love is, it is because of you. - Hermann Hesse